630VDC / 250VAC Capacitor

 Choosing the Right Capacitor

-simple:Choose a capacitor with a voltage rating equal to or higher than the voltage of the device you're switching.
+It's simple:Choose a capacitor with a voltage rating equal to or higher than the voltage of the device you're switching.

 Example: